 Can private standards bring about more sustainable production practices?
 This question is of interest to conscientious consumers, academics studying the effectiveness of private regulation, and corporate social responsibility practitioners alike.
 My book provides an answer by combining an impact evaluation of 1,900 farmers with rich qualitative evidence from the coffee sectors of Honduras, Colombia and Costa Rica.
 Identifying an institutional design dilemma that private sustainability standards encounter as they scale up, this book shows how this dilemma plays out in the coffee industry.
 It highlights how the erosion of price premiums and the adaptation to buyers’ preferences have curtailed standards’ effectiveness in promoting sustainable practices that create economic opportunity costs for farmers, such as agroforestry or agroecology.
 It also provides a voice for coffee producers and value chain members to explain why the current system is failing in its mission to provide environmental, social, and economic co-benefits, and what changes are necessary to do better.

-Selling Sustainability Short? is now out (in hardcover or E-book format) with Cambridge University Press (in Europe and the UK; June 18th in the US/Canada).
-For 20% off, please download this flyer!
-And don’t hesitate to contact me if you’d like to arrange for a seminar talk to introduce some of the key insights of the book!
+Selling Sustainability Short? was published in 2020 (in hardcover or E-book format) with Cambridge University Press.
+For 20% off, please download this flyer, and please contact me if you’d like to arrange for a seminar talk to introduce some of the key insights of the book.

 Note – If you are interested in the results but unable to afford the price of the book, there are several options.
 First, if you are affiliated with a university, check whether they have a subscription to CUP’s Cambridge Core e-book collection; you might be able to already access the e-book version online.
 Else, use the link on this page to recommend to your librarian that they add the book to their collection!
 Finally, if you are unaffiliated with a university or unable to get it via your library, contact me and we can see what we can do. 🙂